memomsft/fabric-snowflake/snowflake-mirroring/01-prereqs.md

 # Step 1: Prerequisites

 Ensure the following before starting:
-- Snowflake account with CREATE DATABASE privilege
+- Snowflake account with CREATE DATABASE privilege.
+For Production environments there should be used a role like `sysadmin` who create these objets.
 - Fabric workspace with Contributor access
 - Internet access from Fabric to Snowflake endpoints